Prounckk/eremeev/content/resume/index.md

 ## About Me
 Backend Developer and Site Reliability Engineer (SRE) based in the Eastern Standard Time (UTC-5)

-Managed marketing infrastructure at Lightspeed POS Inc. (NYSE: LSPD) (TSX: LSPD), but now discovering the world of Java.
+Managed marketing infrastructure at Lightspeed POS Inc. (NYSE: LSPD) (TSX: LSPD), but now focusing on building, testing and shipping code.

 I’m the guy, that is still in slack until midnight and creates PRs on weekends, just because I like programming and solving problems.